libp2p/specs/tls/design considerations.md

 To keep things simple, the current proposal does not include a version negotiation mechanism.
 A future version of this protocol might:

 1. Change the format in which the keys are transmitted.
 A x509 extension has an ID (the Objected Identifier, OID), so we can use a new OID if we want to change the way we encode information. x509 certificates allow use to include multiple extensions, so we can even send the old and the new version during a transition period.
 In the handshake protocol defined here, peers are required to skip over extensions that they don't understand.
-2. For more involved changes, a new version might (ab)use the SNI field field in the ClientHello to announce support for new versions.
+2. For more involved changes, a new version might (ab)use the SNI field in the ClientHello to announce support for new versions.
 To allow for this to work, the current version requires clients to send anything in the SNI field and server to completely ignore this field, no matter what its contents are.